...

 Why Does Mold Temperature Matter So Much?

 3. Cycle time.
 Roughly 60 to 70% of the injection molding cycle is cooling time.
-Higher mold temperature means longer cooling.
-Going from 40 C to 80 C mold temperature on a 3 mm wall PA66 part can increase cycle time by 30 to 50%.
-That directly impacts your per-part cost and throughput.
+Raising the mold temperature from 40 °C to 80 °C can add 30 to 50% more cycle time.

 “Oil heating systems can achieve mold temperatures up to 250 C.”True